percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

    are affected (``socket.ssl_key``, ``socket,ssl_cert``, and
    ``socket.ssl_ca``), the rest is not modified.

-Automatic configuration of the SSL encryption needs key and certificate files.
+The automatic configuration of the SSL encryption needs key and certificate files.
 |MySQL| generates default key and certificate
 files and places them in data directory.
-These auto-generated files are suitable for automatic SSL configuration, but you should use the same key and certificate files on all nodes.
-Also you can override auto-generated files with manually created ones, as covered by the :ref:`generate-keys-certs` section.
+These auto-generated files are suitable for automatic SSL configuration, but *you should use the same key and certificate files on all nodes*.
+Also you can override auto-generated files with manually created ones, as covered in :ref:`generate-keys-certs`.

-Necessary key and certificate files are first searched at the ``ssl-ca``, ``ssl-cert``, and ``ssl-key`` options under ``[mysqld]``.
-If these options are not set, it then looks in the data directory for :file:`ca.pem`, :file:`server-cert.pem`, and :file:`server-key.pem` files.
+The necessary key and certificate files are first searched at the ``ssl-ca``, ``ssl-cert``, and ``ssl-key`` options under ``[mysqld]``.
+If these options are not set, the data directory is searched for :file:`ca.pem`, :file:`server-cert.pem`, and :file:`server-key.pem` files.

 .. note:: The ``[sst]`` section is not searched.